• Skip to primary navigation

 Ingredients

-• 16 ounces (1 pound) uncooked ziti
+• 16 ounces uncooked ziti pasta 1 pound

-• 24 ounces part-skim ricotta cheese
+• 24 ounces ricotta cheese

-• 1 large egg, lightly whisked with a fork
+• 1 large egg lightly whisked with a fork

-• ½ cup grated parmesan cheese, plus more for sprinkling on top
+• ½ cup grated parmesan cheese plus more for sprinkling on top

-• 16 ounces mozzarella cheese, shredded
+• 16 ounces mozzarella cheese shredded, divided

-• 32 ounces jarred spaghetti sauce
+• 32 ounces spaghetti sauce your favorite jarred sauce

-• Salt and pepper to taste
+• salt and pepper to taste

 US Customary - Metric